 Prof. Oren Tal (born 1968, Tel Aviv) received his Ph.D. in archaeology from Tel Aviv University in 2002.
 His postdoctoral research stay was carried out in Berlin (Deutsches Archäologisches Institut) and London (Institute of Classical Studies) in 2003 and 2004.
 He taught at the University of Haifa and the Hebrew University of Jerusalem in 2005 and 2006, respectively.
 Since 2007 he has worked for Tel Aviv University, where he teaches classical Near Eastern archaeology in the Jacob M. Alkow Department of Archaeology and Ancient Near Eastern Cultures.
-Tal has served as the Chair of the Department (in 2010–2013) and he is the current Director of the Apollonia-Arsuf Excavation Project (since 2007).
+Tal has served as the Chair of the Department (in 2010–2013).
+He is the current Director of the Apollonia-Arsuf Excavation Project (since 2007) and co-director of the Tell Iáºá¹abba Excavation Project (since 2019).
 His research interests concern the material culture of the classical- and medieval-period Near East and its social, political and economic implications, that is from the mid-first millennium BCE to the early second millennium CE.
 Tal is also engaged in the study of the early indigenous southern Levantine coinages and the development of monetary economy in the Levant, as well as in ancient technologies.
 He is the author of Archaeology of Hellenistic Palestine, Jerusalem: Bialik Institute (in Hebrew, 2006Í¾ rev. 2nd e-book ed.
 2009), and the co-author of Coinage of Philistia, Milan: Ennerre (2006) and Samaritan Cemeteries and Tombs in the Central Coastal Plain, Münster: Ugarit-Verlag (2015), as well as the final excavation reports of Apollonia-Arsuf I (1999), á¶En Boqeq II (2000), Ramla (South) (2008), Tell Qudadi (2015) and Beth Yeraá¸¥ III (2017).
 In addition, Tal has authored numerous scientific articles especially on the archaeology of Palestine (Ancient Israel) and the ancient Near East in the late Iron Age, classical and early medieval periods.

 Prof. Oren Tal